WORDS

 To irritate or provoke to a high degree; annoy extremely.

-Would not subdue the savages; it would only exasperate them.
+Would not subdue the savages; it would only exasperate

 Excise